Our Main Office

 Assistance for low-income households

-With schools pushing for online coursework, we want low-income families to know about the FCC’s Lifeline program.
+Low-income families may apply for reducded charges through FCC’s Lifeline program.
 The program aims to help low-income households pay for their telephone and broadband service charges by providing a monthly subsidy.
 To see if you qualify, click here.